Aashishsharma/Learnings/RDBMS/RDBMS.md

 WHERE condition;
 ```

-GROUP BY and HAVING clauses are not directly supported in the UPDATE statement
+GROUP BY and HAVING clauses are not directly supported in the UPDATE / DELETE statement
 **workaround - use subqueries**

 ```SQL